Setting up a Nano Saltwater Tank - Part 1

 A Small Hidden Cost:

-A hidden cost for some people who do not have the equipment already in saltwater is a five gallon bucket, small powerhead, and small heater in which to prepare saltwater in for a water change.
+A hidden cost for some people who do not have the equipment already in saltwater is a five gallon bucket, small power head, and small heater in which to prepare saltwater in for a water change.

 Time: